MartinThoma/MartinThoma.github.io/content/2018-10-19-python-property.md

 ## Getters and Setters

-Let's say, you want to add a range check.
-So you could make something like:
+Let's say, you want to add a range check for the properties of the class.
+You could make something like:

 ```
 class Location(object):